GitbookIO/gitbook/.github/CONTRIBUTING.md

 # Welcome to GitBook's contributing guide!

+> _For help, support, feature requests, and product questions - head to our [GitHub Community](https://github.com/orgs/GitbookIO/discussions) 🤖_

 Thank you for investing your time in contributing to GitBook.
-Any contribution you make will be reviewed by our team.In this guide, you'll learn the different ways you can contribute.
+Any contribution you make will be reviewed by our team.
+In this guide, you'll learn the different ways you can contribute.

 ## Types of Contributions